White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Silver, white gold, platinum:

-- Best to add: White gold
+- Best to add: White

 - Acceptable: Yellow (creates contrast)